linode/docs/docs/products/tools/cli/guides/cli-v3/index.md

 ### NodeBalancers

-The Linode CLI allows you to manage your [NodeBalancers](/docs/products/networking/nodebalancers/) from the command line.
+The Linode CLI lets you manage your [NodeBalancers](/docs/products/networking/nodebalancers/) from the command line.

 Listing NodeBalancers: